nextleap-project/countermitm/source/new.rst

 Autocrypt-enabled e-mail apps like https://delta.chat implement longer-lived groups as is typical for messaging apps (Whatsapp, Signal etc.).
-Earlier chapters discussed opportunistic techniques to increase the likelyhood for detecting active attacks, without introducing new work flows or new network messages between peers.
-In this section we discuss how allowing new work flows or hidden messages between peers can substantially increase security against active attacks.
+Earlier chapters discussed opportunistic techniques to increase the likelyhood for detecting active attacks, without introducing new workflows or new network messages between peers.
+In this section we discuss how allowing new workflows or hidden messages between peers can substantially increase security against active attacks.

 Verifying key consistency is important to establish